isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 ##  How to Prevent Carpet from Bed Bugs Infestation

 Prevent your home carpets from bed bugs infestation by using any of the following ways: 1.
-Stop purchasing second
-- hand carpets, furniture, or home items.
+Stop purchasing second-hand carpets, furniture, or home items.
 2. Inspect all new items and carpets in your house.
 3. Use Diatomaceous earth to prevent any bed bugs infestation in your carpets, especially when you receive visitors in your home.
 4.

 Vacuum Carpets, furniture, floors, floorboards, walls crevices/cracks, and other bed bugs hideouts them frequently.
 5.